aarontran/hyades/README.md

 Usage
 -----

-You will need a C++ compiler with HDF5 libraries.
+You will need a C++ compiler with HDF5 and OpenMP libraries.
+Both can be disabled if you don't want/need them, but you'll have to tinker with the source code.

-Edit the Makefile and do:
+To run a simulation, edit the Makefile and do:

     make -j
     ./hyades

+Some parts of the code are multi-threaded using OpenMP.
+You can tune the thread count with, e.g.:

+    OMP_NUM_THREADS=4 ./hyades

-to perform a simulation, which dumps HDF5 field and particle data to `output/` in the current working directory.
+The simulation will dump HDF5 field and particle data to `output/` in the current working directory.
 Analysis code is provided in:

     analysis/
         Makefile